paulfioravanti/steno-dictionaries/README.md

 Installing a plugin by selecting the plugin name from the list and clicking the "Install/Update" button.

+- Many of the outlines contain inline metadata enabled by the [Plover Comment][] plugin, so that will need to be installed to ensure there are no errors in executing those outlines
 - If you want to use outlines that enable typing raw steno, you will need to install the [Plover Dict Commands][] plugin
 - If you want to use my [Georgi][]-inspired [layout config][], you will need to